 - Weak customer support

-Zoho’s free version includes modules for billing, HR and more, and its cloud-based architecture means the application works seamlessly across a number of devices.
-It can help up to ten users manage and automate the business’ sales cycle, and handily integrates with Twitter, Facebook, and email.
+Zoho's capabilities include modules for billing, HR, and more, and its cloud-based architecture means the application works seamlessly across a number of devices.
+It'll help you manage and automate your business’ sales cycle, and handily integrates with Twitter, Facebook, and email.

 ▶ Find out more: Zoho Review